Operation Hannibal: Start

-Initially, on becoming Reich President on 1 May, Dönitz was determined to continue the war, going so far as to instruct Generaloberst Carl Hilpert that combat troops would have priority in evacuation to Germany from the Courland Pocket.
+Initially, on becoming Reich President on 1 May, Dönitz was determined to continue the war in the east, going so far as to instruct Generaloberst Carl Hilpert that combat troops would have priority in evacuation to Germany from the Courland Pocket.
 It was not until the afternoon of 6 May, with British troops practically on his doorstep, that he gave up on that plan.

 From 1 to 8 May, over 150,000 people were evacuated from the beaches of Hela.
 At 21:00 on 8 May 1945, the last day of the war, a convoy consisting of 92 large and small vessels left the Latvian city of Liepāja (Libau) with 18,000 soldiers and civilians.
 While several hundred of those who had boarded small ships on the last day of the war or after were captured by Soviet MTBs, evacuations to the west continued for at least a week after all such movements were prohibited by the terms of the German surrender.